Hamster4u/Overdose-Stealer/README.md

 This public version is intended for educational purposes, showcasing the core functionality of the tool.
 A more advanced and feature-rich private version is under development.

-> 🔄 **Update (2025-06-30)**:
+> 🔄 Current Update (2025-07-02) - Update #003: Further enhancements to the remaining functionalities, complementing the previous update's changes aimed at evading detection.

-> 🛡️ New version includes changes to evade Microsoft Defender detection: ❌ Bypasses Program:Win32/Wacapew.C!ml
+> 🔄 Update (2025-06-30) - Update #002: New version includes changes to evade Microsoft Defender detection: ❌ Bypasses Program:Win32/Wacapew.C!ml

-> 🔄 **Update (2025-04-30)**:
-> A new module has been added to detect and extract local wallet data from several popular cryptocurrency wallets, expanding the forensic capabilities of the tool.
+>🔄 Update (2025-04-30) - Update #001: A new module has been added to detect and extract local wallet data from several popular cryptocurrency wallets, expanding the forensic capabilities of the tool

 ## Key Features